btnguyenPersonal/edit/README.md

 - ctrl a x increment decrement
 - gr -> go to top and find first occ w/ import in front -> go to file at top -> set searchQuery to it -> search for it
 - make row col, etc all Position types like visual
+- make getch() int, and have enums for characters (this one is cancer to deal with, makes esc so bad to deal with)